 Navigate your way around the seating area, and follow the signs to Pokfield Road till you arrive at Pik Shan Path.

 If you turn right, you risk ending the hike prematurely.
-Instead, turn left for a quick detour of the Belcher’s Falls.
-Google marks them as the “Hill Above Belcher’s Falls“.
+Instead, turn left for a quick detour of Belcher’s Falls.
+Google marks it as the “Hill Above Belcher’s Falls“.

 Finish at Pokfulam Road near HKU MTR